 And make no mistake – there are some very specific and easy techniques a comedian can use to get the maximum benefit out of every single rehearsal session they do.

-I should also mention that as stand-up comedy material becomes solid and consistent for generating laughs, less and less rehearsal time is spent on that comedy material, especially after it has been performed dozens if not hundreds of times.
+I should also mention that as stand-up comedy material becomes solid and consistent for generating laughs, less and less rehearsal time can be spent on that comedy material, especially after it has been performed dozens if not hundreds of times.

-When that happens, rehearsal time is spent primarily on new stand-up comedy material.
+When that happens, rehearsal time is spent primarily on new comedy material.